iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 ### Developer experience

-- [ ] Migrate full development of iTwin.js and associated repositories to GitHub.
+- [X] Migrate iTwin.js and associated repositories to GitHub.

 > **Feedback welcome!** - Please let us know what you think should be on our priority list.
 File an issue on [GitHub](https://github.com/iTwin/itwinjs-core/issues).